Jah Wobble: Early post-PiL years

 He then did a variety of day jobs, whilst continuing to perform and record his music in what spare time he had.
 These jobs included a long stretch with the London Underground.
 In an oft-quoted tale, it is related that he once, at Tower Hill Underground Station via the public address system, regaled commuters with the deadpan announcement, "I used to be somebody.
 I repeat, I used to be somebody."

 By 1987, due to the repeated prompting of his friend and former bandmate, percussionist Neville Murray, Wobble reformed The Invaders of the Heart.
 Armed with a live recording of a concert he had made with a new line-up of musicians during a European tour in 1988, Wobble travelled to New York City's New Music Seminar in 1989 to get back into the music industry.
 Wobble was able to secure an eleventh-hour record deal with a small European record label.
-The live album, Without Judgement, recorded in the Netherlands was released in November 1989 and successfully revived Wobble's career.
+The live album, Without Judgement, was recorded in the Netherlands and was released in November 1989.

+Following the relative success of Without Judgement, Wobble has collaborated with many musicians - Brian Eno among them - & his explorations into world music predated much of the genre's popularity.
+Wobble hit his commercial peak with 1991's Rising Above Bedlam.
+While the album did not chart, it spawned four singles including his first top-40 hit, Visions of You, featuring Sinéad O'Connor.
+Jah Wobble's 1994 album Take Me to God was influenced by world music genres and contributions from a variety of artists of diverse cultural backgrounds, including Baaba Maal, Dolores O'Riordan, and Chaka Demus, and was also a critical and commercial success.